openwdl/wdl/versions/development/SPEC.md

 It is important to note, that this flag does not provide any information on the quantity or type of GPUs to make available to the task.
 This information should be provided within the `hints` section according to the specific engine parameters.

+##### Default Value

+If the `gpu` key is not defined, then the engine must set a default value of `false`.
+The engine must not provide a mechanism to set their own default value for disks which circumvents this,  ie `runtime-defaults`.

 ```wdl
 task gpu_test {